ART

 Formation of sexual spores

 The sexual part of the life cycle commences when two hyphal structures mate.
 In the case of homothallic species, mating is enabled between hyphae of the same fungal clone, whereas in heterothallic species, the two hyphae must originate from fungal clones that differ genetically, i.e., those that are of a different mating type.
 Mating types are typical of the fungi and correspond roughly to the sexes in plants and animals; however one species may have more than two mating types, resulting in sometimes complex vegetative incompatibility systems.
+The adaptive function of mating type is discussed in Neurospora crassa.

 Gametangia are sexual structures formed from hyphae, and are the generative cells.
 A very fine hypha, called trichogyne emerges from one gametangium, the ascogonium, and merges with a gametangium (the antheridium) of the other fungal isolate.
 The nuclei in the antheridium then migrate into the ascogonium, and plasmogamy—the mixing of the cytoplasm—occurs.
 Unlike in animals and plants, plasmogamy is not immediately followed by the merging of the nuclei (called karyogamy).
 Instead, the nuclei from the two hyphae form pairs, initiating the dikaryophase of the sexual cycle, during which time the pairs of nuclei synchronously divide.
 Fusion of the paired nuclei leads to mixing of the genetic material and recombination and is followed by meiosis.
 A similar sexual cycle is present in the red algae (Rhodophyta).
+A discarded hypothesis held that a second karyogamy event occurred in the ascogonium prior to ascogeny, resulting in a tetraploid nucleus which divided into four diploid nuclei by meiosis and then into eight haploid nuclei by a supposed process called brachymeiosis, but this hypothesis was disproven in the 1950s.[20]

 Unitunicate-inoperculate Asci of Hypomyces chrysospermus

 From the fertilized ascogonium, dinucleate hyphae emerge in which each cell contains two nuclei.
 These hyphae are called ascogenous or fertile hyphae.
 They are supported by the vegetative mycelium containing uni– (or mono–) nucleate hyphae, which are sterile.
-The mycelium containing both sterile and fertile hyphae may grows into fruiting body, the ascocarp, which may contain millions of fertile hyphae.
+The mycelium containing both sterile and fertile hyphae may grow into fruiting body, the ascocarp, which may contain millions of fertile hyphae.

 The sexual structures are formed in the fruiting layer of the ascocarp, the hymenium.
 At one end of ascogenous hyphae, characteristic U-shaped hooks develop, which curve back opposite to the growth direction of the hyphae.
 The two nuclei contained in the apical part of each hypha divide in such a way that the threads of their mitotic spindles run parallel, creating two pairs of genetically different nuclei.
 One daughter nucleus migrates close to the hook, while the other daughter nucleus locates to the basal part of the hypha.
-The formation of two parallel cross-walls then divides the hypha into three sections: one at the hook with one nucleus, one at the basal of the original hypha that contains one nucleus, and one that separates the U-shaped part which contains the other two nuclei.
+The formation of two parallel cross-walls then divides the hypha into three sections: one at the hook with one nucleus, one at the basal of the original hypha that contains one nucleus, and one that separates the U-shaped part, which contains the other two nuclei.

 Cross-section of a cup-shaped structure showing locations of developing meiotic asci (upper edge of cup, left side, arrows pointing to two gray-colored cells containing four and two small circles), sterile hyphae (upper edge of cup, right side, arrows pointing to white-colored cells with a single small circle in them), and mature asci (upper edge of cup, pointing to two gray-colored cells with eight small circles in them)

-Diagram of an apothecium (the typical cup-like reproductive structure of Ascomycetes) showing sterile tissues as well as developing and mature asci.
+Diagram of an apothecium (the typical cup-like reproductive structure of ascomycetes) showing sterile tissues as well as developing and mature asci.

 Fusion of the nuclei (karyogamy) takes place in the U-shaped cells in the hymenium, and results in the formation of a diploid zygote.
 The zygote grows into the ascus, an elongated tube-shaped or cylinder-shaped capsule.
 Meiosis then gives rise to four haploid nuclei, usually followed by a further mitotic division that results in eight nuclei in each ascus.
 The nuclei along with some cytoplasma become enclosed within membranes and a cell wall to give rise to ascospores that are aligned inside the ascus like peas in a pod.